 ü -create customized treatment plans

 ü -measure progress

-Please contact us for more information by calling 888-604-0966 or emailing email@example.com.
+Please contact us for more information, or to purchase, by calling 888-604-0966 or emailing email@example.com.